feng-li/movingknots/README.md

 the Python/JAX port matches the original implementation for selected likelihood, prior, and posterior calculations.
 Treat them as parity checks, not as the primary runtime path.
 Use `legacy/` only for fixture regeneration, paper comparison, or algorithm archaeology.

+Normal development should prioritize the current root-level Python structure:

+- package API in `movingknots/`
+- tests in `tests/`
+- examples in `examples/`
+- reference R code in `legacy/`